Malcolm Fry

-Malcolm Curtenius Fry (born May 15, 2005) is an American professional soccer player who plays as forward for Major League Soccer club New England Revolution.
+Malcolm Curtenius Fry (born May 15, 2005) is an American professional soccer player who plays as forward for Lexington SC of the USL Championship on loan from Major League Soccer club New England Revolution.

 Professional career

 Fry joined the Revolution Academy in 2019.
 He played for the u19 team when they won the 2022 MLS NEXT Cup.

 On October 28, 2022, he signed his first contract with Revolution II in MLS Next Pro.
 On October 18, 2023, Fry became the Revolution's 13th Homegrown player when he signed a first-team contract.
 The deal would run through the 2026 season with a club option for 2027.

+On July 16, 2026, Lexington SC of the USL Championship announced they had acquired Fry on loan from New England.